dzacarias/sweatkit/README.md

 ## Roadmap

 sweatkit's development will be driven mostly by needs that arise while working on a related project (TBA soon).
-We have some ideas and
+To give you an idea of where we're headed, here's a list of features that we'd like to add over time:

 - TCX format emitting
 - FIT format parsing/emitting